CASCI-lab/CANA/README.md

 Please note that CANA uses Cython.
 For it to compile you may need to install the following:

-- `pip install python3-dev`
 - `pip install Cython`

-As well as the following system packages:

-- python3-distutils
-- cython

 Docs:
 -------